 These 4 painful realities of custom app development have been the downfall of many non-technical entrepreneurs and creators who know they need a custom app, invested money in building a custom app, and yet never actually got a custom app.

-The good news is that while there are remain thousands of custom development agencies ready to build you a custom app, there’s also a new approach that’s just now emerging.
+The good news is that while there are remain thousands of custom development agencies ready to build you a custom app, there’s also a new approach.

 You can launch your own custom app with software platforms like Mighty Pro.
 You still get the branding, user experience, rich social and community features, plus your own Apple App Store and Google Play store listings.